rails/rails/guides/source/autoloading_and_reloading_constants.md

 => 70136284426020
 ```

-as you can see, the class object stored in the `User` constant is different after reloading.
+As you can see, the class object stored in the `User` constant is different after reloading.

 ### Reloading and Stale Objects